hasanhuz/SpanEmo/README.md

 # Usage

-You first need to download the dataset [Link](https://competitions.codalab.org/competitions/17751#learn_the_details-datasets) for the language of your choice  (i.e., English, Arabic or Spanish).
+You first need to download the dataset [Link](https://competitions.codalab.org/competitions/17751#learn_the_details-datasets) for the language of your choice  (i.e., English, Arabic or Spanish) and then place them in the data directory.

 Then run the main script to do the followings: